Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/index.md

 Welcome to the Leiden Cell Observatory Documentation.
 This documentation provides information about the facility's microscopes, image analysis workflows, and image data management with OMERO.

+!!! warning "Under Construction"
+    This documentation is still under construction.
+If you have any questions or need help let us know.

 ## What's Inside

 - **Microscopes**: Information about our available microscopes, including specifications, use cases, and booking procedures.